- Loans up to £25,000

 - Free enquiry service

-We have a lot of students coming to our website looking to see if they should pay off their student loan (tuition fees and maintenance loans) with a personal loan.
+We have a lot of students coming to our website looking to see if they should pay off their student loan (tuition fees and maintenance loans) with a personal loan. [note: if you need a small cash loan click here]

 However, there are major differences between standard debt and student debt (see the right hand panel).
 It is easy to become concerned about accumulating student debt allied to a headline interest rate of RPI + 3%.